About AuctionMapper

 The fastest way to understand what AuctionMapper does is to use it.
 Browse 20,000+ categories without typing a keyword, or sort live listings by total cost or distance.

-Open AuctionMapperLooking for the product pitch instead of the founder story?
-Read Why AuctionMapper to see what the tool actually does differently than eBay's native search.
+Open AuctionMapperLooking for the product pitch instead of the history?
+Read Why AuctionMapper to see what the tool does differently than eBay's native search.
+Or see the live tracker for the 2026 Buffett-Curry charity auction for an example of the data work AM does on notable eBay listings.